malkawenedal/Smart-Contracts-with-Solidity-/README.md

 Deploying the the  Smart Contract
 ![](Execution_Results/contract_depolyed.png)

-#### Use the `setAccounts` function to define the authorized Ethereum address that will be able to withdraw funds from your contract.
+#### Use the `setAccounts` function to define the authorized Ethereum address that will be able to withdraw funds from the contract.
 ![](Execution_Results/set_account.png)

 #### Test the deposit functionality of the smart contract by sending the following amounts of ether